Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 8 - FLASH KLIPPER
 > [!NOTE]
 > The standard Klipper firmware works on both the toolhead MCU and the mainboard MCU.
 Originally Sovol made multiple changes to the `stm32f1.c` source for the firmware but they are not mandatory.
 Only now the printer starts up silently; no fans, no light and no display during boot.
-You CAN get some of this functionality back by enabling GPIO pins during startup, see notes below menuconfig.
+You CAN get some of this functionality back by enabling GPIO pins during startup, see notes below make menuconfig.

 It's time to create and flash the Klipper firmware!
 In the future you only have to do this step when you need to update your Klipper firmware. *This section assumes you already have **Katapult** flashed and **pyserial** (step 7.1) installed.*
 1. Switch on the printer and SSH into the printer.